1896 St. Louis–East St. Louis tornado: Meteorological synopsis

 On the afternoon of May 27, 1896, the skies darkened.
 The Weather Bureau Observatory was not overly concerned but residents were uneasy.
-The first significant tornado of the day, an F2 formed near Bellflower, Missouri, and killed one woman.
-Three students were killed and 16 were injured when the Dye School in Audrain County was struck by an F3 around 6:15 PM.
+The first significant tornado of the day, an F2, formed near Bellflower, Missouri and killed one woman.
+Three students were killed and 16 were injured when the Dye School in Audrain County was struck by an F3 around 6:15 p.m.
 The same tornado killed one student and injured 19 others at the Bean Creek school a few minutes later.
-At 6:30 PM, two supercell thunderstorms produced two additional tornadoes.
+At 6:30 p.m., two supercell thunderstorms produced two additional tornadoes.
 One, an F4, decimated farms in New Minden, Hoyleton, Richview, and Irvington, Illinois.
 Twenty-seven more people died in the other Illinois tornadoes (another F4 and an F3) of this outbreak.